NeroJz/57-SQL-Practice-Problems/README.md

 <p>
 Many existing frameworks provide solution like (ORM or ActiveRecord) to simplify the development process.<br>
-However, very often the developers need to write their own SQL statement in order to improve the performance of the backend side.<br/>
+The solution above deemed ideal when dealing with small number of records.
+You can loop through the recordset to generate desired output from the application level.<br/>
+However, the performance tends to suffer when you are dealing with large number of records (millions).
+In addition, the application may experience maximum timeout issues.<br/>
+Under such circumstances, using SQL statements to optimize the performance is the ideal solution.<br/>
-This includes using Stored Procedure, Stored Function as well as View.
+The solutions include using Stored Procedure, Stored Function as well as View.
 </p>

 <p>